spcorcor18/LPO-8800/using github.md

-# Using Github in this class
+# Using Github in LPO-8800

 ## What is Github?